vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Creating a simulation

 {{< alert warning >}}
-FrontLine has a hard run duration limit of 7 days and will abort any test running for longer than that.
+Gatling Enterprise has a hard run duration limit of 7 days and will stop any test running for longer than that.
 This limit exists for both performance (data who grow too humongous to be presented in the dashboard) and security (forgotten test running forever) reasons.
 {{< /alert >}}